-Under Section 162(m) of the Code, the Company may not deduct, for federal income tax purposes, compensation paid in excess of \$1,000,000 to a named executive officer employed by the Company at year-end unless it qualifies as "performance-based compensation."
-As part of its responsibilities, the compensation committee reviews and considers the deductibility of compensation paid to executive officers under Section 162(m) of the Code, and, generally, has endeavored to design the compensation payable to the Company's executive officers so that it is fully deductible by the Company.
-A portion of the compensation paid pursuant to our annual cash incentive compensation plan and certain of our RSUs generally qualify as "performance-based compensation" for purposes of Section 162(m).
-Base salaries, bonuses and time-based RSUs grants do not qualify as "performance-based compensation" pursuant to the requirements of Section 162(m).
-The compensation committee believes that, in order to ensure competitive levels of total compensation for its executive officers, there may be circumstances in which the Company's interests are best served by approving compensation for its executive officers that will not meet the requirements of Section 162(m) of the Code and, therefore, will not be deductible by the Company for federal income tax purposes.
-Accordingly, the compensation committee has approved, and may approve in the future, compensation for one or more of its executive officers that is not deductible for federal income tax purposes.
+Under Section 162(m) of the Code, the Company may not deduct, for federal income tax purposes, compensation paid in excess of \$1,000,000 to a named executive officer employed by the Company at year-end.
+For taxable years beginning after December 31, 2017, the exemption from Section 162(m)'s deduction limit for performance-based compensation has been repealed, such that compensation paid to our named executive officers in excess of \$1,000,000 will not be deductible unless it qualifies for transition relief applicable to certain arrangements in place as of November 2, 2017.

+As part of its responsibilities, the compensation committee has historically reviewed and considered the deductibility of compensation paid to executive officers under Section 162(m) of the Code, and, generally, has endeavored to design the compensation payable to the Company's executive officers so that it is fully deductible by the Company.
+Historically, a portion of the compensation paid pursuant to our annual cash incentive compensation plan and certain of our RSUs and PSUs generally qualified as "performance-based compensation" for purposes of Section 162(m).
+Base salaries, bonuses and time-based RSU and PSU grants do not qualify as "performance-based compensation" pursuant to the requirements of Section 162(m).
+Nevertheless, because of ambiguities and uncertainties as to the application and interpretation of Section 162(m) and the regulations issued thereunder, including the uncertain scope of the transition relief under the legislation repealing Section 162(m)'s exemption from the deduction limit, no assurance can be given that compensation intended to satisfy the requirements for exemption from Section 162(m) in fact will.

+The compensation committee believes that, in order to ensure competitive levels of total compensation for its executive officers, the Company's interests will likely be best served by approving compensation for its executive officers that does not meet the requirements of Section 162(m) of the Code, as amended by the Act, and the amount of which the compensation to an officer exceeds \$1,000,000 for a given year will not be deductible by the Company for federal income tax purposes.
+Accordingly, the compensation committee has approved and will likely approve in the future, compensation for one or more of its executive officers that is not deductible for federal income tax purposes.
+Further, the compensation committee reserves the right to modify compensation that was initially intended to be exempt from section 162(m) if it determines that such modifications are consistent with the Company's business needs.